Nainik2509/Vuexy-React-Next-Js/docs/guide/development/redux.md

 # Redux

-react-material-admin uses [redux-toolkit](https://redux-toolkit.js.org/introduction/getting-started) for state-management.
+Master uses [redux-toolkit](https://redux-toolkit.js.org/introduction/getting-started) for state-management.

 ## Overview

-react-material-admin uses `redux-toolkit` with hooks to manage the state for the applications.
+Master uses `redux-toolkit` with hooks to manage the state for the applications.

 ## Usage